alal9000/socializer_dev/scratch.md

 1. pagination for photos gallery page
 2. pagination for albums gallery page
+3. pagination for friends page, sorted in alphabetical order
-3. set vh for footer on gallery, photo and album pages
+4. set vh for footer on gallery, photo and album pages x
-4. ability to remove conversation from messages page
+5. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)
-5. show a max of 4 attending and 4 hosting events on the profile page 6.
+6. make you need to be friends to DM

 9. testing